Darkplz/javascript-questions-flow1/README.md

 ```

 **this in JavaScript and how it differs from what we know from Java/.net.**

+> Below is the usage of a ´´´´this´´´ keyword in Kotlin.
+Where ´´´´this´´´ simply refers to the current object instantiation within the
+> scope where ´´´´this´´´ is being used.
+> ´´´kotlin
+> class A(val a: String, val b: String){

+    fun printProperties() {
+        print("a: ${this.a}, b: ${this.b}");
+    }

+}
+´´´
+Below is the usage of ´´´this´´´ keyword in JavaScript. ´´´´this´´´ in JavaScript is a bit more tricky.
+The object that ´´´´this´´´ refers changes every time execution context is changed.

+- In a method, this refers to the owner object.
+- Alone, this refers to the global object.
+- In a function, this refers to the global object.
+- In a function, in strict mode, this is undefined.
+- In an event, this refers to the element that received the event.
+- Methods like call(), and apply() can refer this to any object.

 **Function Closures and the JavaScript Module Pattern**